HillaryDanan/BIND/article_draft.md

 - Trust trajectories as behavioral predictions
 - Boundary modifications for behavior change

+### 5.4 The Brain-AI Comparison Opportunity

+**Why This Matters**:
+The ability to directly compare human neural representations with AI cognitive architectures using identical frameworks represents a paradigm shift.
+We're not just analogizing between brains and AI—we're empirically testing whether they organize information similarly.

+**Immediate Applications**:
+1. **Validation of AI architectures**: Do more "human-like" coherence patterns actually correspond to human neural organization?
+2. **Clinical insights**: Can AI models with ASD-like patterns help us understand neurodivergent processing?
+3. **Design principles**: Should we build AI to match human boundaries or explore alternative organizations?

+**Long-term Vision**:
+This comparison could reveal universal principles of intelligence that transcend substrate—whether biological neurons or artificial networks, certain boundary organizations may be optimal for specific cognitive tasks.

 ### 5.5 Toward Universal Principles of Cognitive Transformation

 **Consciousness as Error Correction**